zhaxia/openthread/src/cli/README.md

 ### uptime

-Print how long the device has been running.
+Print how long the device has been running since started or reset.

 ```bash
 > uptime